ademesojosiah/signs/README.md

 - **status** (boolean): Indicates that there was a critical error.
 - **message** (string): A generic error message for the client.

-## This README provides a detailed overview of the `signup` and `login` endpoints, including request and response formats, example requests and headers, and also error handling mechanisms for the `signup` and `login` endpoints, describing trusted and critical errors, showing the response formats.